zhuhaow/zed/docs/src/configuring-zed.md

 "cursor_shape": "hollow"
 ```

+**Options**

+1. Position the dock attached to the bottom of the workspace: `bottom`
+2. Position the dock to the right of the workspace like a side panel: `right`
+3. Position the dock full screen over the entire workspace: `expanded`

 ## Editor Scrollbar

 - Description: Whether or not to show the editor scrollbar and various elements in it.